After-Shock/Cloudbox-wiki/Nativefier.md

    npm install nativefier -g
    ```

-Note: You could run this via docker, but I haven't tested that myself.
+Note: You could run this via docker, but I tried that myself.

 ## 2. Create Nativefier Desktop Apps